smartdevicelink/sdl_evolution/proposals/0272-sdl-javascript-manager-layer.md

     presentChoiceSet (choiceSet, mode, keyboardListener)

     /**
-     * Presents a keyboard on the Head unit to capture user input
+     * Presents a keyboard on the head unit to capture user input
      * @param {String} initialText - The initial text that is used as a placeholder text.
 It might not work on some head units.
      * @param {KeyboardProperties} customKeyboardConfig - the custom keyboard configuration to be used when the keyboard is displayed
      * @param {KeyboardListener} listener - A keyboard listener to capture user input